Stargate (music producers): Steller Songs

-In addition to their new venture, Eriksen signed a global co-publishing deal with EMI Music Publishing.
-According to Music Week, his relationship with EMI will further the publishing company's involvement on Stargate's future projects.
-Prior to the deal, EMI has been involved with Hermansen's projects for nearly ten years since he signed a deal in 1999.
+In addition to their new venture, Eriksen signed a global co-publishing deal with EMI Music Publishing which would further EMI's involvement with Stargate's future projects.
+Prior to the deal, EMI had been involved with Hermansen's projects for nearly ten years since he signed a deal in 1999.
 Hermansen and Eriksen will also continue their joint-venture partnership, Stellar Songs, with EMI.